Chuck Goggin

+Playing career

+Goggins played three years of baseball at Pompano Beach Senior High School, and was signed by his childhood favorite team, the Los Angeles Dodgers.

 A pinch hitter and versatile player with a good throwing arm, Goggin made 35 appearances in all, mostly at second base, at 22 games.
 He also played 5 games each in left field and shortstop, two games as a backup catcher and a game in right field.

 In his three-season career, Goggin was a .293 hitter (29-for-99) with seven RBI in 72 games (37 in pinch-hitting duties), including 19 runs, five doubles, and a .355 on-base percentage.

+Coaching career

 Following his playing career, Goggin managed the Nashville Sounds of the Southern League (1978) and also won a Mexican Pacific League championship with the 1978-79 Navojoa Mayos, a team that included future big leaguers Rickey Henderson and Randy Niemann on their roster.

 Personal

-Goggin is a Vietnam War veteran who served in the U.S. Marine Corps as an infantryman in 1966 and 1967.
-He was awarded the Bronze Star and the Purple Heart and served under Marine Col John Ripley.
+Goggin is a Vietnam War veteran who served in the U.S. Marine Corps as a radio operator and infantry platoon commander for the full 13 month tour in 1966 and 1967.
+He was awarded the Bronze Star, Vietnam Cross of Galantry and the Purple Heart (wounded after stepping on a landmine) and served under Marine Col John Ripley.
+He was the most decorated Vietnam War veteran to play in major league baseball.
 Following his career in baseball, Goggin resided in Nashville, Tennessee, and served as U.S. Marshal for the Middle District of Tennessee.